-But on this Saturday, it was a call from someone else.
+But on this Saturday in 2012, it was a call from someone else.

 “Corey Jon Smith, what did you do?
 Oh my God kid!
 What did you do?” she recalls shouting aloud from her bathroom before gathering the family at her oldest son Travis’ house to share the tragic news.

 Their beloved Corey, her youngest child who had struggled with post-traumatic stress for years after serving in Iraq and who was close to graduating with a psychology degree with the intention of helping others going through similar problems, had committed suicide at his home in Anchorage, Alaska.

 “You know what, God,” she recalled saying, “I absolutely do not agree with this plan.
 I don’t like this plan and I don’t agree with it.

 “But I believe in you and I trust you, and I’m trusting that you’re going to take care of us now, because we have to get to Anchorage.”